jramb/xlscripter/README.md

 # XLScripter

-Sometimes I need to convert data in a spreadsheet file (for example Excel) into some text version.
+Now, this is my itch: Sometimes I need to convert data in a spreadsheet file (for example Excel) into some text version.
 This might be because I need to load rows into a database, to convert data to HTML or otherwise produce code from data.

-Now any spreadsheet program is a wonderfull tool for human beings to use, but mostly it is a pain for automated tools.
-The most common work-arounds I used was:
+Spreadsheet programs are wonderful tools for human beings, but mostly I think automated tools do not share this affection.
+The Excel-format is not easy to read, not even in the XML-version.

+The most common work-arounds I used so far were something like this:

-  * export the data to CSV and load that one.
+  * export the data to CSV and work with the CSV instead.
 That works quite well but is boring to parse.
-Also it still is manual work to export the file to CVS (and users don't like that format).
+Also it is still manual work to export the file to CVS (and users don't like that format).
   * Create "code" within the spreadsheet with ugly commands like

       =CONCATENATE("insert into table xxx values('",A1,"','",B1,"')")

-Kind of works, but, it is a manual process (with lots of copy paste).
+This kind of works, but it also is a manual process (with lots of copy paste).

 There must be an easier way.

-To make (specifically my own) life easier I cast together this little tool which allows you to specify a "transformer" script (based on Clojure) which you then can use together with *xlscripter* to convert a spreadsheet file (xls or xlsx format) to some output of your like.
+To make (specifically my own) life easier I threw together this little tool which allows me to use a "transformer" script (based on Clojure) which together with *xlscripter* is used to convert a spreadsheet file (xls or xlsx format) to some output as needed.
 To read the spreadsheet I use Apache POI.

 Since the configuration resides in a separate transformer script (probably quite short, but with the full power of Clojure at hand) you can easily develop and (re)use it for many spreadsheet files.

+Even if you do not speak Clojure, the provided "template.clj" transformer is quite powerfull on its own, but with a few lines of code you can make your own allmighty transformer.
+Well, you can get quite long with either.

-Well, you need to know enough Clojure to write the transformers, but as the examples show you will probably not need to write very much code.
-The examples are usefull as they are and I am open to include more if you send me your stuff.
+The examples in here are usefull as they are and I am open to include more if you send me your stuff.

 ## Build

-To build xlscripter I recommend lein.
+To build xlscripter I recommend `lein`.
+The result should (in this case) be an uberjar, since I think this makes it easiest to work with xlscripter.
-Easiest to work with (for this tool, I think) is an uberjar, so here is how you produce that.
+Here is how you compile xlscripter.jar.

     $ git clone https://github.com/jramb/xlscripter.git
     $ cd xlscripter
     $ lein uberjar

-This assembles xlscripter.jar in the target directory.
+This assembles xlscripter.jar in the `target` directory.
 You will then only need this jar file to use xlscripter.

 For your convenience you can download the jar file here: https://www.dropbox.com/s/ghsmzu421aw1f2x/xlscripter.jar